arjun289/CodeBinge/content/blog/2020-03/kafka_basics.md

 ## Publish/Subscribe paradigm

-- Softwar systems are becoming more and more complex.
+- Software systems are becoming more and more complex.
 - Days of monoliths are over(as many say).
-The reason behind this is software is built over existing infrastructure which allows everyone to think big allowing multiple types of processing, metrics analysis, active monitoring are now part of every application out there.
+The reason behind this is software is built over existing infrastructure which allows everyone to think big allowing multiple types of processing, metric analysis, active monitoring to be a part of every application out there.
   This leads to a web of dependencies.
 - When applications start they take a technical debt of creating a mesh by making the services talk directly with each other as the services are few.
-- As the number of services grow companies decide to pay back this debt and try to decouple services by taking away the responsibility of sharing and putting it in a single central service which can be queried for data of a particular type.
+- As the number of services grow companies decide to pay back this debt, and try to decouple services by taking away the responsibility of sharing and putting it in a single central service, which can be queried for data of a particular type.
   > Image here describing the above.
 - Over-time this also becomes tedious and people have to centralize the entire messaging system and compartmentalize the messages into topics.
-  This is what is known Pub/Sub way of handling of messages.
+  This is known as the Pub/Sub way of handling of messages.
   > Image here describing the above.

 ## Meet Kafka